Menu

 STaM Script כתב סת"ם

 Also called a Sofer script.
-The name of the STaM script comes from the words Sefarim, Tefillin, and Mezuzot ספרים, תפלין, מזוזות, i.e., Books (traditional books, like Torah scrolls or Esther Scroll, or other books being read in synagogues; a regular book can be printed with any script, of course), Tfillin and Mezuzot .
-The texts which are not just traditional, but have a ritual meaning, and should be written in a proper way with a proper script on specially prepared parchment.
+The name of the STaM script comes from the words Sefarim, Tefillin, and Mezuzot ספרים, תפילין, מזוזות, i.e., Books (traditional books, like Torah scrolls or Esther Scroll, or other books being read in synagogues; a regular book can be printed with any script, of course), Tfillin and Mezuzot.
+Texts that are not just traditional but have ritual meaning and must be written properly with the proper script on specially prepared parchment.
 The script includes special "crowns" (תגין, כתרים) on the letters.
-There are three or so types of this Script: Beit Yosef, Ari, etc.
+There are three or so types of this script: Beit Yosef, Ari, etc.

 A sample of Stam inscription, inscripting Shma Israel